-- It is now called the Chrome Cleanup Tool.
+- Chrome Cleanup Tool.

-- But that too has been discontinued now.
-You need to use Chrome’s Malware Scanner & Cleanup Tool.
+- Chrome’s Malware Scanner & Cleanup Tool.

-Where is Chrome Reporter Tool
+Where is Chrome Software Reporter Tool

 Is Chrome Reporter Tool Safe to use

-As a user, you may be apprehensive about the privacy.
+As a user, you may be apprehensive about privacy.
 If you are unsure about your network privacy, you can simply check the authenticity of the tool by simply moving the cursor on the .exe file.
-You may notice that the component is digitally signed by Google with the file description as Chrome Cleanup tool.
+You may notice that the component is digitally signed by Google with the file description as the Chrome Cleanup tool.
 So this tool is completely safe.
 It is worth mentioning that the reporting tool doesn’t have any network communication.
 The only job of this tool is to report Chrome about the software that may not be working conventionally with chrome browser.

 Chrome Software Reporter Tool vs Chrome Cleanup Tool

-In other words, Software reporter tool is associated with Chrome cleanup tool.
+In other words, the Software reporter tool is associated with Chrome cleanup tool.
 Yes, you got it right!
 Both the tools are identical.Then you might be wondering what could be the need to have them as a separate tool?
 According to Google, the software reporter tool reports the scans to Chrome and based on the scanned reports, the Chrome browser prompts the user to remove the unwanted software through Chrome cleanup tool.